 The last time I stayed in the Moana Surfrider Hotel was just before Christmas.
 There was a charming Christmas train set in the foyer with sparkling snow and a train making its way around these tiny mountains and through petite tunnels.
 It is one of the three main memories of my stay here.
 The other two moments that stick with me are sitting on the rocking chairs on the balcony to the front of the hotel, looking out to the main street, watching people walk by, and relaxing in the heat.

 And my third memorable moment was sipping a cocktail in the gardens overlooking the beach on the first night.
-The sunsets quite early here, so we continued to sip as the and stars came out.
+The sunset is quite early here, so we continued to sip as the stars came out.
 I had terrible jet lag, but the swishing of the waves on the shore and the distant Hawaiian tunes made that particular evening rather lovely, regardless of my poorly head and body!

 The historical setting and the old-fashioned architecture make the Moana Surfrider such a special choice in Waikiki.
 The hotel was actually built in 1901, and the lobby is in the original colonial building.
 You enter, bypassing the decked front porch lined with white wooden rocking chairs, and you step into the perfectly restored lobby.